 An opera for young performers by Anna Chatterton (libretto) and James Rolfe (music).

-Commissioned by the Canadian Opera Children’s Choir.
+Commissioned by the Canadian Opera Children’s Company.

 Funded by the Canada Council for the Arts and the Ontario Arts Council